yoyoberenguer/Elastic-Collision/README.md

 ## Recommandation:
 ```
- I recommand to use the angle free method over the trigonometric technic.
+ I recommand to use the angle free method over the trigonometric Technic.
  It is much faster and Y-axis inversion is not required.

 ```